calband/calband-tutorial/README.md

 Next, we'll create a new branch for you to make changes on.

 ```
-git checkout -b [enter your name here!!! this is the name of your branch]
+git checkout -b ["enter your name here!!! this is the name of your branch"]
 ```

 ## Virtual Machine Set Up